-- Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for 13 weeks of a temporary absence or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
+- Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 13 weeks of a temporary absence from Australia (or longer in certain limited circumstances, e.g. if travel is to study as part of your Australian course).
+The length of your last return to Australia may affect your entitlement during the absence from Australia.

-■ Single \$355.40 pf
+■ Single \$348.10 pf

-Single, with children \$465.60 pf
+Single, with children \$456.00 pf

-■ Partnered, no children \$355.40 pf
+Partnered, with children \$382.20 pf

-Partnered, with children \$390.20 pf
+Partnered, no children \$348.10 pf